How do I care for my jewelry or home decor pieces?

 Wood Care Instructions

 Wood pieces should be hand washed with mild soap and water and gently dried off with towel - never place wooden bowls, serving boards or salad servers in a dishwasher or submerge them in water.
-Applying mineral oil every few months is a great way to protect the wood and maintain its natural beauty.
+Applying a food grade mineral oil every few months is a great way to protect the wood and maintain its natural beauty.